Hamburger Menu Button

 Collapse Expand Button

 Six universities across Ontario offer accredited planning programs which allow students to develop the knowledge and skill sets they require to become leaders in the planning field, these include:

 These programs provide students with opportunities to engage in rigorous and well-focused education across a broad spectrum of planning issues like urban design, rural studies, community sustainability, transportation, housing, heritage, and more.
 Each unique program allows students to engage in teamwork, active learning, and real-world projects led by exceptional professors and lecturers with years of experience as practicing professional planners.

 As a planning student, you'll contribute to innovative research, embark on travel opportunities, engage with community members, and develop your own unique areas of study.
 You'll enter the workforce with a professional edge, ready to navigate the challenges of rapidly evolving environments and play an important role in achieving community strength now, and for future generations.

 OPPI recognizes today’s planning students are the Registered Professional Planners of tomorrow.
 OPPI provides student members with scholarship opportunities, awarding excellence and community contributions.
-Put your name forward and please fill out our scholarship application to receive a 2019 OPPI scholarship!
-The deadline for scholarship applications was March 1st, 2019.
+Put your name forward and please fill out our scholarship application to receive a 2020 OPPI scholarship!
+The deadline for scholarship applications is March 1st, 2020.